 By Nisargadatta Maharaj, Sudhaker S. Dikshit (editor), Maurice Frydman (translator)

 I Am That is a compilation of conversations between Sri Nisargadatta Maharaj and his students, in which Nisargadatta speaks with a lucidity that is almost shocking in its depth and directness.
-Reading and rereading passages from this book refined the subtler powers of mind and being, and provided me with an expanding taste of nonduality.
 The book offers a path of self-realization through repeatedly emphasizing the recognition that one can be neither the objects of perception nor any conceivable identity in the mind.
 The true self is beyond the mind altogether, and the way to realize this true self is through direct self-knowing rather than through activity, experience, or knowledge of things.
 From I Am That, I learned to peel away innumerable layers of experience, knowledge, and identity as a way to know directly what I am.
-Whilst God Speaks provides a path that builds up to God-realization, I Am That removes every illusion to reveal one’s true nature, as it is primordially.
+Whilst God Speaks provides a path that builds up to God-realization, I Am That removes every illusion to reveal one’s true nature.
 As this book is also a transmission of enlightened consciousness, behind the words there is a kind of frequency that entrains the reader into an ever-more-awakened state.
-After reading both God Speaks and I Am That, you will have a richer appreciation of the approaches to spiritual realization.
+After reading both God Speaks and I Am That, one is guaranteed to have a richer appreciation of the approaches to spiritual realization.

 3. A Course in Miracles: The Text